girish-jha/girish-jha.github.io/_posts/2017-05-17-strategy-pattern-with-structuremap-attribute.md

 ```

-With this, whenever we try to get the instance of dependent class, StructureMap will call the `Alter` method of our `InjectStratagyAttribute` before calling the constructor and update rest of the behaviour will follow according to the code we write.
+With this, whenever we try to get the instance of dependent class, StructureMap will call the `Alter` method of our `InjectStrategyAttribute` before calling the constructor and update rest of the behaviour will follow according to the code we write.

 _It's important to note here that using classes and methods of a library(`StructureMapAttribute` in this case) inside our code violates the Dependency Inversion principle and makes it tough if you decide to change the library in future.
-That being said, `StructureMapAttribute` is a very powerful tool to manage(by bringing one off changes to) the object resgistration convention._
+That being said, `StructureMapAttribute` is a very powerful tool to manage(by bringing one off changes to) the object registration convention._